balusena/kubernetes-for-devops/05-Kubernetes ReplicaSets and Deployments/Kubernetes ReplicaSets and Deployments.md

 **Summary:**
 - A ReplicaSet manages a specified number of replicas for a generic application.
-- A DaemonSet, on the other hand, ensures that a copy of your app runs on every node in the cluster.
+- A DaemonSet, on the other hand, ensures that a copy of our app runs on every node in the cluster.
-- If you delete a ReplicaSet, by default, the associated Pods will also be deleted.
+- If we delete a ReplicaSet, by default, the associated Pods will also be deleted.
 This is because the ReplicaSet manages those Pods.

 A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
 However, a